zst-embedded/stm32f103-bootloader/README.md

 # STM32F103 DFU Bootloader

-*Please Note: Must use GCC 4.8, as 4.9 and later have more aggressive optimisation which causes hardware registers not be read correctly and consequently the bootloader does not work.*
+*Please Note: The GCC 5.x series does not work with this firmware.
+GCC 4.8 and 4.9 have been tested to work properly.
+There seems to be bug in this code that is not triggered by earlier GCC versions.
+I haven't found it yet, but if you want to help and want a hint, compiling with usb.c:usbReset optimization at -O0 will result in working USB...*

 This is a DFU bootloader for STM32F103.
-I don't know how compliant it is, but it works with certain versions of dfu_util.
+I don't know how DFU-compliant it is, but it works with certain versions of dfu_util.
 The end goal is to provide a DFU-compliant bootloader that is both well written and has configurable entry options to cater to the target.
-This project is very far from that but it does work today.
+This project is very far from the former and only has small amounts of the latter, but it does work today.

 This repo is a derivation of https://github.com/jonatanolofsson/maple-bootloader (mini-boot branch) which is in turn a derivation of the maple-bootloader created by Leaflabs http://github.com/leaflabs/maple-bootloader

-Note: The bootloader has a DFU - AltID for RAM uploads, however this returns an error the host attempts to uplaod to this AltID.
-The AltID was kept, to allow backwards compatibility with anyone still using the old Maple IDE which has a upload to RAM option.
+Note: The bootloader has a DFU - AltID for RAM uploads, however this returns an error the host attempts to upload to this AltID.
+The AltID was kept because I am used to using AltID 2 to send my firmware, and who wants a gap?
 Unless anyone cares to reimplement this, it will probably be removed in the future.

-Note: On "generic" boards, the USB reset (to force re-enumeration by the host), is triggered by reconfiguring USB line D+ (typically on PA12) into GPIO mode, and driving PA12 low for a short period, before setting the pin back to its USB operational mode.
+Note: On "generic" boards, the USB reset (to force re-enumeration by the host) is triggered by reconfiguring USB line D+ (typically on PA12) into GPIO mode, and driving PA12 low for a short period, before setting the pin back to its USB operational mode.
+This is hacky as all hell, and this explanation may no longer be accurate, either.

 This system to reset the USB was written by @Victor_pv.
-It has preliminary fixes by @trueserve but really needs a closer look.

 Note: There are multiple build targets for "generic" STM32F103 boards, because each vendor seems to have the "LED" on a different port/pin, and the bootloader flashes the LED to indicate the current operation / state.
 Bootloader entry buttons are also on various pins, or sometimes are switches, or aren't present at all.